-Lineage is generated when Navigator combines the metadata for data assets (such as file, tables, views) with the metadata for operation executions (queries and jobs).
+As described in detail in Lineage Generation Architecture on page 66, lineage is generated when Navigator combines the metadata for data assets (such as file, tables, views) with the metadata for operation executions (queries and jobs).
 Tables and views come from HMS extraction, while operation executions come from push extractors for Impala, Hive Server 2, Spark, YARN, and Sqoop.
 If any of the metadata is missing (not extracted yet), lineage relationships aren't calculated or displayed.
 For lineage relationships to be displayed completely, Navigator must have completed extraction from each of the services involved and then it must run a lineage calculation process called "linking."